yandex-cloud/docs/en/_qa/compute/general.md

 #### How are {{ yandex-cloud }} virtual machines different from regular hosting? {#better-than-hosting}

 Traditional hosting offers you resources on lease with pre-agreed performance for a fixed time. {{ yandex-cloud }} VMs let you use cloud resources as your personal data center.
-At the same time, you receive all the advantages of the resilient infrastructure of Yandex's data centers.
+At the same time, you receive all the advantages of the resilient infrastructure of {{ yandex-cloud }} data centers.

 You can scale your cloud infrastructure as your performance requirements change.
 This way you can control how many resources you are using at any given time and how much you pay for them.